Fostering Information

 - Provide a clean nurturing, indoor home for the cat, pending adoption.

-- Bring the animal to a SPCR approved veterinarian for exams, vaccinations and other routine treatment.
+- Bring the animal to an SPCR approved veterinarian for exams, vaccinations and other routine treatment.

 - Give medication as needed.
 We teach the inexperienced!